jeremyrode/CalendarScraper/README.md

 # CalendarScraper: Perform Time-Based Action via Scraping a Google Calendar
 ## Backstory
 Handling time and date-based events sucks.
 Calendars are complicated and change, daylight savings time comes and goes.
-Originally, I was developing an app to schedule my Spa heater around time-of-use (TOU) electric rates.
+Originally, I was developing an app to schedule my spa heater around time-of-use (TOU) electric rates.
 The TOU rates change with season, on weekends and holidays.
-At first, I was using cron daemon, but it was a real pain to make exceptions or change anything.
+At first, I was using the cron daemon, but it was a real pain to make exceptions or change anything.

 I was thinking that the only interface I’ve ever liked is Google Calendar; so why not just use Google Calendar?
 So here it is, less than 100 lines of Node.js that scrapes a Google calendar and translates the calendar events into Javascript setTimeout().
 Gets the function call down to <.01 s on a Raspberry Pi W2.

 ## How to Use

-It’s really easy to use, install Node.js and npm on your distro, then Google API Client
+It’s really easy to use, install Node.js and npm on your distro, then Google API Client:
 ``` sh
 $ npm install googleapis
 ```

-Make a publically avalible Google Calendar.
-It needs to be public, otherwise the API key will not work and you will have to use an OAuth2 flow, which is 100X more complicated than the API key.
+Make a publicly available Google Calendar.
+It needs to be public, otherwise the API key will not work, as the OAuth2 flow needs to be used for sensitive scopes like private calendars.
+The OAuth2 flow (especially after the sunset of the out-of-band (OOB) flow) is 100X more complicated than the API key.
 Get the Calendar ID from the "Settings and Sharing" page.

 Get a Google API key:
 [Google API Key Docs](https://cloud.google.com/docs/authentication/api-keys)